open-truss/open-truss/packages/open-truss/src/uqi/README.md

 ## Aspirational Examples

 These examples are not yet implemented, but are the goal of this project.
-See `src/uqi/example/fake-client-uqi.ts` for an example of how to implement a client.
+See the [example](./example) folder for an example implementation.

 ### Querying a CSV file